 If the Management Company grants a loan of securities for the account of the fund, it must obtain sufficient collateral to protect against the default of the counterparty.
 Collateral is provided in an amount at least equivalent to the market value of the securities transferred in the securities loan.
 The borrower must provide additional collateral if the value of the securities lent increases, if the quality of the collateral provided decreases or if the financial situation of the borrower deteriorates and the collateral already provided is not sufficient.
 If the borrower is unable to meet this obligation to provide additional collateral, there is a risk that the Company's retransfer claim is not fully hedged in the event of a counterparty default.
-If the collateral is held in custody at an institution other than the custodian, there is also the risk that the collateral might not be available for full or immediate use in the event of a borrower default.
+If the collateral is held in custody at an institution other than the custodian, there is also the risk that the collateral might not be available for full or immediate use in the event of a borrower default affect the net asset value per unit and the capital invested by the investor.